microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-interleaving.md

 ## Supported entity combinations

 The following table shows the relationship between different entity types that can be interleaved.
-Note that **qna** is only supported in beta.
+Note that the **qna** entity type is only supported in beta.

 | Entity type |acronym     |bookmark     |message     | chatMessage| drive       | driveItem  | event      |externalItem | list       | listItem   | person     |qna     | site       |
 |-------------|------------|------------|-------------|------------|------------|-------------|------------|------------|------------|------------|------------|------------|------------|